ekollrack/Eatalyze/README.md

 # MLProject
 ## ML_Custom_Classifier.py
 Below are instructions to run the **training script**, which will train the model and save the parameters to a file on your computer.
-This section will guide you on how to download the food-101 images and install the correct required packages.
+This section will guide you on how to download the food-101 images and install the required packages.

-### pip install the following packages:
+#### pip install the following packages:
 1.     pip install numpy
 2.     pip install pandas
 3.     pip install matplotlib
 4.     pip install scikit-learn
 5.     pip install tensorflow

-### To download the food-101 dataset:
+#### To download the food-101 dataset:

     import kagglehub
     path = kagglehub.dataset_download("kmader/food41")
     print("Path to dataset files:", path)

-### Now to run the program:
+#### Now to run the program:
 - Update the dataset path in the program to the path on your specific computer
-- Run this updated script and watch grass grow : )
+- Run this updated script and ensure that the Epochs are incrementing
+- Watch grass grow : )

 ## ML_Image_Classifier.py
 The **ML_Image_Classifier.py** script opens a new window and uses the computer camera to classify objects in front of it.
 This uses the model that was previously trained with __ML_Custom_Classifier.py__.
 This will also require a few packages to run.

-### pip install the following packages
+### pip install the following packages:
 1.
 2.
 3.